 This is part of the reason that you can “see” with it and “query” and you will get a response.
 Because it is in your bowl today, even if you drink it, it will never be just your water alone.
 It has passed through and passed through and passed through and it has stories to tell if you listen.
 It can help you if you only ask, because its connection to us is what holds the most importance.

-When this concept is understood, many other realizations will begin to take shape.
+With this concept is understood, many other realizations will begin to take shape but that is all I can say on this for now.